johanmeiring/ansible-sftp/README.md

 * `sftp_allow_passwords`: Whether or not to allow password authentication for SFTP.
 Defaults to False.
 * `sftp_enable_selinux_support`: Whether or not to explicitly enable SELinux support.
 Defaults to False.
 * `sftp_enable_logging`: Enable logging.
 Auth logs will be written to `/var/log/sftp/auth.log`, and SFTP activity logs will be written to `/var/log/sftp/verbose.log`.
 Defaults to False.
+* `sftp_groups`: A list of groups, in map form, containing the following elements:
+  * `name`: The Unix name of the group that requires SFTP access.
+  * `gid`: The group identifier.
+  * `readonly`: Whether or not to enable readonly SFTP session for the current group.
+Defaults to False.
 * `sftp_users`: A list of users, in map form, containing the following elements:
   * `name`: The Unix name of the user that requires SFTP access.
   * `password`: A password hash for the user to login with.
 Blank passwords can be set with `password: ""`.
 NOTE: It appears that `UsePAM yes` and `PermitEmptyPassword yes` need to be set in `sshd_config` in order for blank passwords to work properly.
 Making those changes currently falls outside the scope of this role and will need to be done externally.
+  * `uid` : Specify the user identifier on the system
+  * `groups` : Define at which groups the user belongs to (i.e. "[]").
   * `shell`: Boolean indicating if the user should have a shell access (default to `True`).
   * `authorized`: An optional list of files placed in `files/` which contain valid public keys for the SFTP user.
   * `sftp_directories`: A list of directories that need to be individually created for an SFTP user.
 Defaults to a blank list (i.e. "[]").